skovhus/skovhus.dev/src/content/markdown/blog/auto-versioning-trpc/index.md

 ## A Word of Caution for Mobile Applications

 The design choice of making the server code immutable and auto-versioned has some tradeoffs.
 What if server business logic really needs to be updated?
 What if the database schema or the underlying API services changes?
 The turnaround time for these changes depends on the time it takes for clients to upgrade.
-For web applications, it's usually a matter of days, but for mobile applications, it can be months or worse (even when using CodePush for most changes).
+For web applications, it's usually a matter of days, but for mobile applications, it can be months or worse (even when using CodePush).

-For mobile applications using tRPC I would not adopt the immutable auto-versioned setup.
-Instead I suggest exploring the custom build time tooling described above which would enable a more graceful migration path for mobile applications while allowing updating the underlying server code.
+I would still recommend using auto-versioned servers for tRPC-enabled mobile applications, but I suggest relaxing the immutability requirement by making it easy to update the server code of existing server versions.